 Shipwreck Sandwich Harbour Excursion - Full Day

-We depart our office at the Walvis Bay Waterfront at 09h00.
+We check in at our office at the Walvis Bay Waterfront at 08h00 for a departure shortly thereafter.
 After a short break at the Walvis Bay Lagoon to see masses of flamingos, the drive initially takes us through our exclusive Concession area to the Kuiseb river delta, a dry riverbed where the odd springbok may still be seen.
 If weather and tides allow, we will drive right to the Sandwich Harbour Lagoon along the beach, one of Southern Africa’s richest and unique wetlands and one of five RAMSAR sites (Ramsar site no. 743) in Namibia.
 Sandwich Harbour boasts two distinct wetlands and associated mudflats.
 One is aquifer-fed and supports typical emergent vegetation, but is slowly disappearing due to natural causes.
 The second, under tidal influence, consists of mudflats and raised shingle bars.
 Wedged between the sea and the Namib Dunes, it is one of Namibia's most important coastal wetlands, supporting eight endangered species among the large numbers of wading birds.

 If our vehicles cannot drive all along the beach to get to Sandwich Harbour because of high tide, we will get a chance to see the lagoon area from one of our many beautiful lookout spots and will have the time to walk and explore.
 We have lots of time to stop along the way for photography.